 A chaotic stoppage time of two red cards and a 92nd-minute penalty at Celtic Park ended Astana’s hopes of repeating previous Champions League progress.

 Despite a 4-1 defeat at home to Kairat Almaty, Astana won a third straight title in 2016, equalling the record of Aktobe between 2007 and 2009, and bettering the brace by now forgotten Astana-64 in 2000 and 2001.

-Leading the league again in 2017, and overcoming Legia Warsaw in the Champions League, Stoilov’s men seemed set for another memorable autumn.
-Another unfortunate reverse at Celtic Park scuppered hopes of further Champions League riches but, with Kairat in disarray, a fourth straight league title should provide another opportunity in 2018.
+Winning the league again in 2017, and overcoming Legia Warsaw in the Champions League, Stoilov’s men enjoyed another memorable autumn.
+But another unfortunate reverse at Celtic Park scuppered hopes of further Champions League riches.

 The new national stadium for Kazakhstan in the country’s new capital, the Astana Arena attracted the city authorities help create a football club as permanent tenants.
 This club was FC Astana, who share the 30,000-capacity arena with the Kazakh national side, whose major fixtures take place here.

 Like so much of the architecture in Astana, the stadium is striking in design, a swooping ellipse usually set against clear blue skies.
 Beneath a retractable roof, two tiers of seating surround an artificial surface, the goals oriented north-south.
 The best seats are in the West Stand, while the East Stand runs alongside the main avenue of Qabanbay Batyr.